This post may contain affiliate links. Please read our disclosure policy.

 MIX.
 To your egg yolks, add the milk, oil, and vanilla.
 Stir them together.
 Add the egg yolk mixture to your dry ingredients, and mix until it’s well combined.
 Softly fold in the egg whites.
 This will make your waffles light as a feather and melt in your mouth delicious!!

 COOK.
-Pour the batter, in batches, on a waffle iron.
-Cook for 5-10 minutes.
+Pour 1-2-2/3 cup batter, per waffle, to the waffle iron.
+Cook for 4-5 minutes, or until waffles are browned and crispy.
 Serve with all your favorite toppings!

 Easy way to separate yolks from whites